lab64makerspace/intro2PCBdesign/Overview & Details/README.md

 Since the board you're making is for *your* research, you will have to purchase it (and the required components) yourself or using your research funds.
 </details>

-The "Stuff x" will soon be fleshed out.
-We have a list of stuff to put in each "Stuff x" section.
-Truth be told, it is a lot of stuff!
-IF there is something *IN PARTICULAR* that you are interested in or curious about, please let us know and, if it is in scope, we'll try to accommodate; you're probably not the only person interested, so please pitch in.